-Tip: if you want a smaller amount of koude schotel, you can easily divide all in the ingredients.
-Make sure you'll calculate with the a ratio of 1 kg meat and 1,6 kg potatoes.
+Tip: if you want a smaller amount of koude schotel, you can easily divide all the ingredients.
+Make sure you calculate with the ratio of 1 kg meat and 1,6 kg potatoes.

-DRAIN the potatoes and let them cool off until they're on room temperature.
-PLACE the pieces of beef for soup in the second large pan and let it cook on low heat for a few hours.
+Drain the potatoes and let them cool off until they're at room temperature.
+Place the pieces of beef for soup in the second large pan and let it cook on low heat for a few hours.

-COOK the carrot until they're almost done, then also ADD the frozen peas.
-DRAIN them after a few minutes and let them cool off to room temperature.
+Cook the carrot until they're almost done, also add the frozen peas.
+Drain them after a few minutes and let them cool off to room temperature.

-COMBINE the potato cubes, peas and carrots in the large bowl.
-Use 2 forks to create pulled beef en also ADD this to the large bowl.
-PEEL the apples and chop them into small cubes. also ADD them to the bowl.
+Combine the potato cubes, peas and carrots in the large bowl.
+Use 2 forks to create pulled beef and add this to the large bowl.
+Peel the apples and chop them into small cubes, add them to the bowl.

-CHOP 10 to 14 pickles in thin slices and also add them along with the sweet-sour onions to the bowl.
-SEASON with pepper, salt and the mayonnaise and stir very well.
-ADD as much lemon juice as you like, it should be a bit sour but not too sour.
+Chop 10 to 14 pickles in thin slices and also add them along with the sweet-sour onions to the bowl.
+Season with pepper, salt and mayonnaise and stir very well.
+Add as much lemon juice as you like, it should be a bit sour but not too sour.

 For the best result, it's best to refrigerate it overnight.
 This way the flavours can enhance.
-Koude schotel is mostly served on parties here in Holland, that's why the recipe asks for this large amount.
+Koude schotel is mostly served on parties here in Holland, so the recipe asks for this enormous amount.

 Serve on top of some lettuce leaves and with some slices of bread.
-Enjoy!
+Enjoy your meal!